Skip to content

 Adam Kinzinger, the former Republican congressman and Air Force veteran, put it plainly in a social media post: “The people of Iran aren’t free.
 Iran can now charge tolls.
 The nuclear material sits EXACTLY where it did, in the same amount, since June.
 The regime is still in place with a younger ayatollah.
 Iran was still launching missiles, now with more money to rebuild.
 Period.”

 He’s right on every count.
 Trump declared “complete and total regime change,” but the assassinated Supreme Leader’s more hard-line son, Mojtaba Khamenei, was quickly installed as the new ayatollah, and the IRGC that runs the war still runs the country.
 Trump told the nation last June that Operation Midnight Hammer had already eliminated Iran’s nuclear capabilities, then went to war again over the same nuclear program.
 The uranium is still in the ground in Isfahan.
-As of the IAEA's last inspection on June 13, 2025, Iran had 440.9 kilograms of uranium enriched to 60 percent, enough for roughly ten nuclear weapons.
+As of the IAEA's last inspection in June of 2025, Iran had 440.9 kilograms of uranium enriched to 60 percent, enough for roughly ten nuclear weapons.
 That material remains unaccounted for.
+The IAEA has been denied access to Iran’s bombed nuclear facilities since February 28 and cannot verify the current status of the enriched uranium stockpile, meaning no one outside Tehran knows whether that material has been moved, used, or further processed.
 Trump himself acknowledged post-ceasefire that “nothing has been touched from the date of attack.”
 The authoritarian theocracy that imprisoned and killed thousands of protesters in January is still governing.
 Before the war, the Strait of Hormuz was international waters under de facto US Navy control.
 Under the ceasefire terms, Iran would coordinate passage and collect fees on every vessel.

 Both sides are claiming they won, and when both sides claim victory after 38 days of war that has left thousands dead, and no measurable change in the nuclear threat that was one of the stated reasons for fighting, the word that comes to mind is stalemate, not victory.
 If anything, Iran may come out of this conflict stronger than it was before the war started.